How to Become an Electrician in Arizona

 Requirements for Becoming an Electrician in Arizona

-Following an apprenticeship, you will need to get work experience before qualifying for contractor licensing.
-To apply for licensing you must be able to prove at least four years of experience after an apprenticeship or training, have a unique company name and pass two exams, one on the trade and the other on business management.
+After completing an apprenticeship, you must gain work experience before applying for a contractor license.
+To qualify, you need at least four years of experience beyond apprenticeship or training, a unique company name, and passing scores on two exams—one covering the trade and the other on business management.
 The license must be renewed every two years.

 Electrician Apprenticeship Programs in Arizona

-Non-union apprenticeships are offered through the Arizona Builders Alliance and the Independent Electrical Contractors of Arizona.
-Both programs take four years to complete and include eight semesters of coursework as well as 8,000 hours of work experience and hands-on training.
-With any apprenticeship program, students can expect to be placed with a contractor for the hands-on work.
+Non-union apprenticeships in Arizona are available through the Arizona Builders Alliance and the Independent Electrical Contractors of Arizona.
+Both programs take four years to complete and include eight semesters of coursework along with 8,000 hours of hands-on training and work experience.
+All apprenticeship programs place students with a contractor to gain practical job experience.

 Arizona Schools for Electricians